ViveSoftware/ViveMediaDecoder/README.md

-MediaDecoder
+ViveMediaDecoder
 Copyright (c) 2015-2017, HTC Corporation.
 All rights reserved.

 ## Introduction:
-- MediaDecoder is a high performance video decoding Unity plugin for Windows which supports streaming multiple formats.
+- ViveMediaDecoder is a high performance video decoding Unity plugin for Windows which supports streaming multiple formats.

 - We also provide the samples for playing various video types which includes